Oofles/rsac21-ransom/LAB_FILES/response.md

 3. The results show a supicious process making that network connection.
 Swap to powershell `powershell`
 4. Get more information from that process  `get-process -id "<pid>" | select *`
 5. In the path you will see it's location inside C:\Windows\SysWOW64\ .
 That is one clue.
 Time to dig deeper.
 6. Use this command to find the command line used to launch the process. `get-ciminstance Win32_Process |?{$_.ProcessID -eq <pid>}|select *` In the output find the command line output.
-You will see it being ran with 3 arguments, likley changing the behavior of the executable again!.
+You will see it being ran with 3 arguments, likely changing the behavior of the executable again!.
 7. Now you know for sure that files have been planted from the original execution.

 ## What did they do!